 What do I do if I want to resume regular therapy with my therapist?Call the Front Desk to ask to be placed on their schedule.
 If you haven’t met with them for more than 90 days, you will need an Updated Intake.

 What if I want to start individual therapy (weekly or bi-weekly) at the Counseling Center?If you would like to start therapy with the Counseling Center, call the Front Desk (202-319-5765) and ask to be scheduled for an Intake.

 What if I would like a one-time, same-day, consultation?Call the Front Desk (202-319-5765) or come into the Center and ask for a one-time Consultation.
 We will get your information and a counselor will meet with you shortly.

 What if I’m interested in group therapy?Go to our Groups page for this semester’s offerings.
 Call the Front Desk (202-319-5765) and mention which group you are interested in joining.
 You will most likely need an Intake and/or pre-screen.

 What if I am thinking about starting medication?

-- You will need to be in ongoing individual therapy here at the Counseling Center and because of state licensing regulations, you will need to be physically located in Washington, DC, for any appointments with the psychiatric nurse practitioner.
-Your therapist will direct you on how to schedule a teletherapy appointment with our psychiatric nurse practitioner.
+- You will need to be in ongoing individual therapy here at the Counseling Center.
+Because of state licensing regulations, you will need to be physically located in Washington, DC, for any telehealth appointments with the psychiatric nurse practitioner.
+Your therapist will direct you on how to schedule an in-person or telehealth appointment with our psychiatric nurse practitioner.